di-unipi-socc/FogMon/README.md

 > [Antonio Brogi](http://pages.di.unipi.it/brogi), [Stefano Forti](http://pages.di.unipi.it/forti), Marco Gaglianese <br>
 > [**Measuring the Fog, Gently**](), <br>
-> 17th International Conference on Service-Oriented Computing, Toulouse, France, 2019.
+> 17th International Conference on Service-Oriented Computing (ICSOC), 2019.

 If you wish to reuse source code in this repo, please consider citing the above mentioned article.